Serotonin syndrome

 • antiemetics (metoclopramide, ondansetron)

-• antimigraine drugs (carbamazepine, ergot alkaloids, triptans, and valproic acid)
+• antimigraine drugs (carbamazepine, ergot alkaloids, triptans, valproic acid)

 Diagnostic criteria for serotonin syndrome